HannachiHassen/JiraIntergrateWithSelenium/README.md

 > **Note**: Take extra care when using the . notation as there could be many web elements on the HTML source with the same class attribute.

+#### Step 1: Create basic tests using Selenium and Java

+ - Create PageObject Package: BasePage, HomePage, LoginPage, Page
+ - Create some basic tests.
+In This example creates There basic tests in LoginTest.java class.

-#### Step 2: Create a utility to handle Jira issue
+#### Step 3: Create a utility to handle Jira issue

-Let’s create a package inside the main folder com.demo.utility, which will contain two classes
+Let’s create a package inside the main folder com.utils, which will contain two classes

  1. JiraServiceProvider: This class will have a method to create a Jira issue.
  2. JiraPolicy: This contains custom annotation code.